tony-ou/web_QoE_codebase/README.md

    ![wpt](https://github.com/tony-ou/web_QoE_guide/blob/main/video_creation/wpt.png)

 It is possible to do page recording in batch, but the public version of WPT doesn't supports this feature.
-So you need to set up your own WPT server (e.g. on Amazon EC2). (![A Step by Step Guide to setting up an AutoScaling Private WebPageTest instance]https://www.robinosborne.co.uk/2019/05/20/a-step-by-step-guide-to-setting-up-an-autoscaling-private-webpagetest-instance/)
+So you need to set up your own WPT server (e.g. on Amazon EC2). ([A Step by Step Guide to setting up an AutoScaling Private WebPageTest instance] https://www.robinosborne.co.uk/2019/05/20/a-step-by-step-guide-to-setting-up-an-autoscaling-private-webpagetest-instance/)

 ### B. Use editing tools: